 Splendour, Nottingham's annual family friendly music festival, returns to Wollaton Park on Saturday 20th July 2019.

-Acts include Manic Street Preachers, The Specials, Rag 'n' Bone Man, All Saints, Louisa, The Slow Readers Club, Ash, Roland Gift, and more.
+Acts include Manic Street Preachers, The Specials, Rag 'n' Bone Man, All Saints, Louisa, The Slow Readers Club, Roland Gift, Ash, The Rifles, Barns Courtney, and more.

 For the details as available please see the line-up page.

 They were priced at £51.50 for people aged 11 or above.